NikeetPandit/GRACE-Gravity-Space-Mission-Toolkit/GMT-plotting/README.md

 1. This is written in GMT modern mode - GMT 6.4.
 Everything is automated and just requires xyz data and user input selections.
 2. Colormap limits can enforced, or be determined by the min/max of the z data.
-3. The degree of hillshading can also be parameterized to lots of little.
+3. The degree of hillshading can also be parameterized to lots to very little.

 --------------------------------------------------------------------------